 Where an environmental incident or contingency occurs in a project, work or activity, whether it requires an environmental licence or not, it must be reported to the competent environmental authority within 24 hours of its occurrence either by its owner or by those alleged to be responsible.

-The authorities created a form to report environmental incidents or contingencies.
+The authorities have created a form to report environmental incidents or contingencies.
 This form must be submitted to the environmental authority through the Online Environmental Proceedings Platform (VITAL).
-Seven days after submission of this document, any actions, activities, and steps that have been taken to mitigate or resolve the situation must be notified by the Environment Authority through the same portal.
+Seven days after submission of this document, any actions, activities and steps that have been taken to mitigate or resolve the situation must be notified to the Environment Authority through the same portal.

 If all of the actions needed to solve the contingency have been carried out, a final report with details shall be prepared and filed within the next 30 days before the Environment Authority.
-A plan may be developed by the environmental authority to ensure the recovery and restoration of an area that was affected by the incident for those allegedly responsible for the incident or the emergency.
-The proposal must be submitted through VITAL if requested by the Environmental Authority.
+A plan may be developed by the Environment Authority to ensure the recovery and restoration of an area that was affected by the incident for those allegedly responsible for the incident or the emergency.
+The proposal must be submitted through VITAL if requested by the Environment Authority.

 ii Public environmental information